cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-manager.md

 * LDAP connection information (`ldap`)
 * SSL communication settings (`ssl_inputs`)

-The file `/etc/cloudify/config.yaml` can be validated at any time using the `cfy_manager validate` command.
+The `/etc/cloudify/config.yaml` file can be validated at any time using the `cfy_manager validate` command.
 This performs the same checks that `cfy_manager install` does.

 #### Multi-Network Management

 Cloudify Manager uses [Cloudify Agents]({{< relref "about/manager_architecture/_index.md#cloudify-agents" >}}) to execute tasks and collect information about the resources that it manages.
-Before you install your Cloudify Manager, you must provide the manager's IPs or DNS names that your agents will use to communicate with your it.
+Before you install your Cloudify Manager, you must specify the Cloudify Manager IP addresses or DNS names that your agents will use to communicate with it.

 {{% note %}}
 * You must specify the Cloudify Manager networks before you install the Cloudify Manager.